d2l-ai/d2l-en/chapter_explainability/intro.md

 * Explanations can be on the entire model or at the instance level.
 * Perils and pitfalls exist in explanation methods.

-## Excersies
+## Exercises
 1. Can you name some scenarios where explanations are critical?
-2. When should we use post-hoc explanation methods rather than self-explanatory methods?
+1. When should we use post-hoc explanation methods rather than self-explanatory methods?